Halo and Subhalo Demographics with Planck Cosmological Parameters: Bolshoi-Planck and MultiDark-Planck Simulations: Halo and subhalo number densities

 \subsection{Subhalo mass function}

 Subhalos can lose a significant fraction of their mass due to tidal striping.
 Since tidal stripping affects the dark matter more than the stars of the central galaxy deep inside the halo, this means that the correlation between galaxy stellar mass and present subhalo mass is not trivial.
 Therefore in approaches for connecting galaxies to dark matter (sub)halos, such as the abundance matching technique, it has been shown that the mass the subhalo had when it was still a distinct halo correlates better with the stellar mass of the galaxy it hosts.
 This comes from the fact that when assuming identical stellar-to-halo mass relations for central and satellite galaxies, the observed two-point correlation function is reproduced.
+Note, however, that while some authors have shown that this is true for most of the scales \citep[see e.g.,][]{Conroy+2006, Reddick+2013}, others have argued that on the very small scales abundance matching fails in reproduce the observed clustering of galaxies \citep[see e.g.,][]{Wang+2007,Gao+2012}.
 Therefore it is useful to report the subhalo mass function when subhalos were accreted for the first time into a bigger distinct halo, i.e., the comoving number density of subhalos at the mass range $\log\macc$ and $\log\macc+d\log\macc$.
 In addition, we also present results for $\mpeak$ in the Bolshoi-Planck simulations.
 Similarly to $\vpeak$, $\mpeak$ is defined as the maximum mass reached along the main progenitor assembly mass.
 Figure \ref{f16} shows the redshift evolution of the subhalo mass function, $d \nsub / d \log \msub$, derived from the Bolshoi-Planck and MD-Planck simulations.
 The solid circles in the left panel show the resulting subhalo mass function for \macc\ while the results for \mpeak\ are shown in the right panel of the same figure.

 The solid lines in Figure \ref{f16} show our best fitting models to the redshift evolution of the subhalo mass function.
 Previous reports of the mean number of subhalos above some mass $\msub$ at a given host of mass \mvir\ have found that this is nearly independent of host mass and scales as $\Nsub \propto (\msub / M_{\rm vir})^\alpha$ with $\alpha\sim-1$, see also below.
 This implies that to a good approximation the subhalo mass function is $d \nsub / d \log \msub\propto M_{\rm vir}^{\alpha} d\nh / d\log\mvir$ \citep[see e.g.,][]{Behroozi+2013}.
 Here we generalized the fitting model proposed in \citet{Behroozi+2013} for the redshift evolution of the subhalo mass function for both \macc\ and \mpeak: